CassidyCat's Digital Law LibrarySM

 CassidyCat's Digital Law Library is useful for the academic sector, private firm libraries, state/court/county libraries, as well as public libraries!
 The product provides the full scope of primary sources for the 50 states, plus valuable secondary sources on many legal topics, without expending physical space or large sums of money.
 No new software will ever have to be purchased, as the library installs the .mrc files directly into the existing OPAC.

 Updates are fast and simple!
-Each month Cassidy Cataloguing performs URL-checking to catch dead links and then locate replacement websites and update the catalog records.
+Each month Cassidy Cataloguing performs URL-checking to catch dead or redirected links and then locates replacement websites and updates the catalog records.
 The updated records are distributed with new titles every month!

 Have a suggestion for favorite website?
 Pass it along to us and we will catalog it for you!